sensor-climate-control/scc-web/README.md

 # scc-web
 This is the website repository for the Oregon State University Sensor-Based In-Home Climate Control Capstone Project

+### Development

+Install [NodeJS](https://nodejs.org/en/download/) and ensure you have [NPM](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) installed.

+Run `npm install`

+Run `npm start` and `npm run dev` in separate terminal windows to run both the ReactJS frontend and NodeJS backend in development mode (reload on code change).

+### `npm run serve`

+Builds the React app and serves it with NodeJS.
+Use for testing, not development.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).